BrokenShell/FineTunedLLM/README.md

 ### Training Example Count

-The training example count specifies the number of examples needed to effectively train a machine learning model.
+The training example count specifies the number of examples needed to effectively train an LLM.
 It can be categorized into four levels:

 - Minimum: 10 examples are the bare minimum, suitable for very basic tasks.
 - Nominal: 50-100 examples represent a standard requirement for more nuanced tasks.